Mexico: Military

-Law enforcement and crime
+Law enforcement and human rights

-The Mexican Federal Police were dissolved in 2019 by a constitutional amendment during the administration of President López Obrador and the Mexican National Guard established, amalgamating units of the Federal Police, Military Police, and Naval Police.
-As of 2022, the National Guard is an estimated at 110,000.
-López Obrador has increasingly used military forces for domestic law enforcement, particularly against drug cartels.
-There have been serious abuses of power have been reported in security operations in the southern part of the country and in indigenous communities and poor urban neighborhoods.
+The Mexican Federal Police was dissolved in 2019 by a constitutional amendment during the administration of President López Obrador, being replaced by the National Guard, a national gendarmerie formed from units and assets of the Federal Police, Military Police, and Naval Police.
+As of 2022, the National Guard numbered 110,000 personnel.
+López Obrador had increasingly used military forces for domestic law enforcement, particularly against drug cartels.
+There have been serious abuses of power reported in security operations in the southern part of the country and in indigenous communities and poor urban neighborhoods.
 The National Human Rights Commission has had little impact in reversing this trend, engaging mostly in documentation but failing to use its powers to issue public condemnations to the officials who ignore its recommendations.
 Most Mexicans have low confidence in the police or the judicial system, and therefore, few crimes are actually reported by the citizens.
 There have been public demonstrations of outrage against what is considered a culture of impunity.

-Crime and human rights violations in Mexico have been criticized, including enforced disappearances (kidnappings), abuses against migrants, extrajudicial killings, gender-based violence, especially femicide, and attacks on journalists and human rights advocatess.
+Mexico has fully recognized same-sex marriage since 2022, and anti-discrimination laws regarding sexual orientation have existed in the nation since 2003.
+However, hate crimes towards the LGBT community remain an issue in Mexico.
+Other crime and human rights violations in Mexico have been criticized, including enforced disappearances (kidnappings), abuses against migrants, extrajudicial killings, gender-based violence, especially femicide, and attacks on journalists and human rights advocates.
 A 2020 report by the BBC gives statistics on crime in Mexico, with 10.7 million households with at least one victim of crime.

 As of May 2022, 100,000 people are officially listed as missing, most since 2007 when President Calderón attempted to stop the drug cartels.
 Drug cartels remain a major issue in Mexico, with a proliferation of smaller cartels when larger ones are broken up and increasingly the use of more sophisticated military equipment and tactics.
-President Felipe Calderón (2006–12) made eradicating organized crime a top priority by deploying military personnel to cities where drug cartels operate, a move criticized by the opposition parties and the National Human Rights Commission for escalating the violence.

 Mexico's drug war, ongoing since 2006, has left over 120,000 dead and perhaps another 37,000 missing.
-Mexican cartels have recently been identified as using the Chinese-sourced synthetic opiate fentanyl, which has caused many drug overdoses in the U.S. China is identified as being involved more generally in organized crime in Mexico.
 Mexico's National Geography and Statistics Institute estimated that in 2014, one-fifth of Mexicans were victims of some sort of crime.
 The mass kidnapping of 43 students in Iguala on 26 September 2014 triggered nationwide protests against the government's weak response to the disappearances and widespread corruption that gives free rein to criminal organizations.
 More than 100 journalists and media workers have been killed or disappeared since 2000, and most of these crimes remained unsolved, improperly investigated, and with few perpetrators arrested and convicted.
-Since President López Obrador became president in 2018, the number of journalists' murders has increased exponentially.
-The U.S. Department of State warns its citizens to exercise increased caution when traveling in Mexico, issuing travel advisories on its website.
+In August 2025, demonstrations were held all around Mexico, in protest over the 130,000 people who have disappeared and considered missing since 2007.